KingMichaelPark/website/content/posts/2026-08-21-what-its-all-for.md

 ## Who is this guy?

-My background is in 10 years of programming and data engineering after two business degrees in finance and international business.
+My background is in ten years of programming (mostly data engineering) after two business degrees in finance and international business.
 My understanding of large language models from a theoretical perspective is limited, but I have extensive use in using them across a variety of use cases and have been following the progressions of such for years, as it is incredibly important to stay on top of because of my job.
-I am fortunately in a position of influence where I feel a duty to not only work out for myself how my industry is evolving, but for others I work with and sometimes lead or influence.
+Fortunate enough to be in a position of influence, I feel a duty to not only work out for myself how my industry is evolving, but for others I work with and sometimes lead or influence.
 Therefore, I feel like I have at least enough experience and responsibility to talk about it at a high level.